-- Attend all classes and be punctual.
-Every student at Eastdale has a full timetable and attendance is taken every class. - Students are late if they are not in class by the bell and must get a late slip from the attendance office.

-- Students may only attend classes in which they are registered according to their timetable. - Parents are expected to notify the school if their son/daughter is going to miss school for any reason. - It is the student's responsibility to complete missed assignments if absent.
+- Students are late if they are not in class by the bell and must get a late slip from the attendance office. - Students may only attend classes in which they are registered according to their timetable. - Parents are expected to notify the school if their son/daughter is going to miss school for any reason - It is the student's responsibility to complete missed assignments if absent.